"Ambassador, with these Rocher, you're really spoiling us!"

 - When the iPhone was first released, an enterprising developer offered an app called "I Am Rich."
 With a eye-popping sticker price of $999.99, the app did literally nothing except display a picture of a glowing red gem and the mantra, "I am rich, I deserv [sic] it."
 That is, the whole purpose of the app is transparently to demonstrate that you can afford to throw away $1000 like it's nothing.
 The developer reported that he had many satisfied customers before the app was pulled from the App Store, although several claimed they had clicked the purchase link by mistake.
 There were similar products available for Android and Windows phone users as well.

 - Fererro Rocher chocolates, whose advertisements somewhat iconically portrayed a distinguished butler circulating through a formal embassy party with a silver tray full of the gold-wrapped candies.
 The commercial voiceover began, "The Ambassador's receptions are noted in society for their host's exquisite taste that captivates his guests," and included a party guest saying, "Ambassador, with these Rocher, you're really spoiling us!"
+A particularly silly case of Up Marketing for sure, because someone with a hankering for the confection can usually find it near the checkout counter at their local gas station or most any store with "Mart" in the name.

 - Ironically, this ad campaign wound up backfiring a bit in Britain, where the brand started being perceived not as sophisticated and classy but pretentious and elitist.
 So Rocher changed their marketing to show that their chocolates were the favored candies of the Greek gods.
 Make of that what you like.